 21/2/2023

-ON THE BRAIN | BAUHAUS REVIVAL
+ON THE BRAIN | Bauhaus Revival

 Timeless and simplistic, Bauhaus has been a significant and celebrated design style for over a century.
 Still as relevant and fresh today, Bauhaus is undergoing a revival – let’s explore its origin and the evolving impact on modern interiors!